While social media can be helpful for blogging success, nothing is more powerful than list building.

 Personally, I have done really well offering courses, and I know a lot of other bloggers that have, too.
 So do consider it.

-Step #3: Craft your content upgrade.
+Step #3: Create your content upgrade.

 Some people call it an opt-in freebie, some people call it a lead magnet.